lee-kyungho/pysdtest/README.md

 ```{stata}
  net install pysdtest, from("https://raw.githubusercontent.com/lee-kyungho/pysdtest/main/Stata") replace
 ```

-If you use our package, please cite the paper:

-Lee, Kyungho, and Yoon-Jae Whang.
-"PySDTest: a Python Package for Stochastic Dominance Tests." arXiv preprint arXiv:2307.10694 (2023).

 To read the help file for the Stata command **pysdtest**, execute the following command in Stata: